Quick Facts:

 Introduction:

-Rattlesnake Gulch is a hidden gem located in Millcreek Canyon, just a short drive from Salt Lake City, Utah.
+Rattlesnake Gulch is a gem located in Millcreek Canyon, just a short drive from Salt Lake City, Utah.
 This moderate hike offers stunning views of the Salt Lake Valley, a journey through lush forests, and a taste of the rugged beauty that defines the Wasatch Mountains.
 Whether you’re a local or a visitor, Rattlesnake Gulch is a perfect escape into nature, offering a peaceful retreat from the city with the added bonus of breathtaking scenery.

 How to Get There: